 - Optional: any mobile phone can be used to display data and interact with your OpenAPS rig

-The current recommended rig combination is the Explorer Board, Edison and 2500mAh Li-Po battery.
+The current recommended rig combination is the Explorer Board, Edison and 2500mAh Li-Po battery if you can get it, or a Raspberyy Pi 0WH and Explorer Hat.
 Edisons can be found on eBay and Explorer Boards are available from Enhanced Radio Devices online.
-The next generation of hardware will soon be available and will ship in April.

 Algorithm and Features: